12 April 2019

 Professor Lord Winston

 Professor Lord Winston delivered a keynote speech on “The future of IVF Policy in the context of the Genomics Revolution”.
 He spoke about the efficacy of IVF treatment and the increasingly important science and practice surrounding the human genome and epigenetics in maximising successful outcomes for fertility patients.
 He also warned of the serious risks and ethical implications of making changes to the genome in human embryos.

-Louisa Ghevaert highlighted that rapid changes in medicine, science and technology continue to challenge and outpace law, policy and regulation.
+Louisa Ghevaert highlighted that rapid changes in medicine, genomics, science and technology continue to challenge and outpace law, policy and regulation.
 She stressed that this rapidly evolving landscape requires a root and branch overhaul of law and policy in the UK to ensure it is fit for purpose.
 Law and policy makers need to take account of the fundamental and structural changes and on-going developments in the advancement and delivery of medicine, science and technology in the UK and internationally.
 The landscape in the 21st century is now very different and that requires a quantum shift in thinking and an enlightened and cohesive approach to legislation.
 Whilst the prospect of personalised and preventative medicine is welcome, there remains a responsibility for law and policy makers to take proactive measures now to regulate this fast-moving innovation and its very significant future legacy.

 Need an expert fertility lawyer?
 If you would like to discuss your situation or you would like specialist legal parentage, fertility and family law advice contact Louisa Ghevaert by email email@example.com or by telephone +44 (0)20 7965 8399.